Who Dunnit? Summer Reads For Online Criminal Justice Degree Students

 And so will your excuse to enjoy some well-deserved downtime by the pool or at the beach with an interesting read.

-While you don’t have to be a criminal justice major to enjoy a good mystery or crime novel, here are some ideas from a few of Saint Leo’s criminal justice faculty.
+While you don’t have to be an online criminal justice degree student to enjoy a good mystery or crime novel, here are some ideas from a few of Saint Leo’s criminal justice faculty.

 Jalika Rivera Waugh, Assistant Professor